 Keep in mind that a dog’s normal average body temperature is about 100 to 102 degrees.
 If your dog’s internal temperature reaches 104 degrees or higher, please seek medical assistance immediately.

 During the summer months, a change in grooming may be in order.
 Some breeds have thick coats all year round, which can make summer miserable for them.
 Have you considered what it would be like to wear a fur coat in the summer heat?
 Dogs with dark coats tend to absorb the sun’s heat faster and can cause overheating.
 Consider, depending on the breed, having your dog’s fur trimmed or shaved.
 However, also consider that if you decide to trim or shave your dog the chances of sunburn can be higher.

 If trimming or shaving isn’t an option, be sure to brush your dog daily.
 This keeps the fur from matting, which could make the dog hotter in the heat.
 Daily brushing also helps keep down fleas and other parasites from establishing residency on your dog.
 Also, check your dog daily for ticks.

 Regardless of whether you decide on special summer grooming or not for your dog, sunburn is a real possibility for all outside dogs.
-Consider investing in sunscreen specifically design for dogs.
-Some of these include: Jack Black Oil-free Sungard, Doggles Pet Sunscreen, and Epi-Pet Sun Protector.
+Consider investing in sunscreen specifically designed for dogs.
+Some of these include Jack Black Oil-free Sungard, Doggles Pet Sunscreen, and Epi-Pet Sun Protector.